mgcrea/benchmark-kaizoumark/_posts/2016-09-23-boot-minimal-linux-qemu.md

 The Linux Kernel is very versatile in the way it boots, and it can be frankly overwhelming if you consider all options.

-In this article, I will only consider the mainstream, legacy path using initrd.
+In this article, I will illustrate two boot modes: a stand-alone Kernel with a RAM initrd, and a Kernel that boots on a root filesystem on an SD card.

 As per the Linux Kernel documentation:

 >initrd provides the capability to load a RAM disk by the boot loader.
 This RAM disk can then be mounted as the root file system and programs